enoquetembe/Pig-Game/README.md

 ## Game Rules

 The Pig Game is a very simple jeopardy dice game in which two players race to reach 100 points.
-Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player holds and scores the sum of the rolls (i.e. the turn total).
+Each turn, a player repeatedly rolls a dice until either a 1 is rolled or the player holds and scores the sum of the rolls (i.e. the turn total).
 At any time during a player's turn, the player is faced with two decisions:

 - <b> ROLL DICE  </b>  -  If the player rolls a <br>